mihirnvad/Fat-content-analysis/README.md

 - **Statistical Significance:** **No**
 - **Conclusion:** We fail to reject the null hypothesis.
 The precision difference between low- and high-calorie groups is not statistically significant, so we find no evidence of unfairness in model precision based on calorie level.

-Below we show a distrubution of the fairness permutation:
+Below we show a distribution of the fairness permutation:
 <iframe src="assets/fairness_permutation_precision.html" width="820" height="500" frameborder="0"></iframe>